 Your meter pad is designed to be read electronically from the outside of your house.
 Under normal circumstances the meter reader does not need to enter your home to obtain a meter reading.

 Radio Read Transmitter

 For some services where it is difficult to have access to a meter pad, a radio transmitter may be installed to allow a remote meter reading from the street.
 Additionally, all new water services are being equipped with this feature.

 This is what a typical meter setup would look like in your home.
 It is generally in the basement where the water line enters the home.
 The meter pad is usually outside the building in this area.

 Rain Barrel Program

-The City of Westfield Water Resources Department and Public Works Departments have partnered with the Great American Rain Barrel Company in Hyde Park, MA to offer rain barrels to residents as part of a community wide water conservation program and storm water management program.
-See the Rain Barrel Program flyer for more details and information on how to order.
+The City of Westfield Water Resources Department and Public Works Departments have once again partnered with the Great American Rain Barrel Company in Hyde Park, MA to bring back the Rain Barrel program.
+This allows us to offer rain barrels to residents as part of our on-going community wide water conservation program and storm water management.
+Read more about it here.